AI Skills

 ls ~/.agents/skills/ironflow*/SKILL.mdYou should see 5 files.

 Claude Code reads skills from .claude/skills/, not .agents/skills/.
-After a project-level install, create symlinks so Claude Code finds them:
+You do not need

 Usage